Self-Speculative Masked Diffusions: Experiments

 \subsection{Protein Sequence Modelling}

-We now demonstrate our method on non-text data by modeling amino acid sequences from the Uniref50 dataset, following settings from \citet{wang2024diffusion} (40M sequences, max length 1022).
-To demonstrate applicability to pretrained models, we take the 150M parameter, 30-layer ESM2-based model from \citet{wang2024diffusion} \citep{lin2023evolutionary}, freeze its parameters, and add a single causal block (carrying hidden states from the final non-causal block), training only this extra head.
+We now demonstrate our method on non-text data by modeling amino acid sequences from the UniRef50 dataset, following settings from \citet{wang2024diffusion} (40M sequences, max length 1022).
+To demonstrate applicability to pretrained models, we take the 150M parameter, 30-layer ESM2-based model from \citet{wang2024diffusion} \citep{lin2023evolutionary}, freeze its parameters and add a single causal block (carrying hidden states from the final non-causal block), training only this extra head.

 We measure sample quality using the average pLDDT from ESMFold \citep{lin2023evolutionary}; a higher pLDDT indicates higher folding confidence, suggesting the sequence better follows the natural distribution.
 We compare this to the original \citet{wang2024diffusion} non-causal model, sampled using the standard MDM algorithm (omitting resampling, temperature scaling, or confidence scoring for a consistent baseline).
 Our results (Figure \ref{fig:amino_acid}) show a better sample quality-NFE trade-off than the standard algorithm, in particular achieving a $\sim 2\times$ speed-up for high pLDDT.
 This showcases the benefit of adding just a single causal block to a frozen pretrained network.
+We note that algorithms that also choose $\sigma$ can achieve higher pLDDT values, for example \citet{peng2025path}, however we here focus on the standard MDM formulation with $\sigma$ selected uniformly at random.